rupl/chrisruppel.com/_posts/travel/2012-12-10-valle-de-la-muerte-y-luna.md

 ---
 title: Valle de la Muerte y Luna
-location: "San Pedro de Atacama, Chile"
+location: San Pedro de Atacama, Chile

 gallery:
+- gridtype: flex-3
 - src: valle-de-la-muerte-1.jpg
   alt: A panoramic view of Valle de la Muerte.
   comment: No matter what you want to call it, this valley was both Mars-like and very unforgiving towards life.